 * Corresponding author

-Email: liz.allyn@makah.com (EA)
+Email: liz.allyn@makah.com (EMA)

 Abstract

 Entanglements affect marine mammal species around the globe, and for some, those impacts are great enough to cause population declines.
-This study aimed to document rates and causes of entanglement in Steller and California sea lions on the north coast of Washington from 2010-2018 and to determine if entanglements caused population impacts.
-We conducted small boat surveys to count sea lions and document entangled individuals.
+This study aimed to document rates and causes of entanglement in Steller and California sea lions on the north coast of Washington from 2010-2018 and to determine if entanglements could be linked to changes in haulout counts as an index of abundance We conducted small boat surveys to count sea lions and document entangled individuals.
 Rates of entanglement and entangling material occurrence were compared with records of stranded individuals on the Washington and Oregon coast and with packing bands recorded during beach debris surveys.
 California sea lions experienced a higher rate of entanglement than Steller sea lions (2.13% and 0.41%, respectively).
 The age composition of entangled Steller sea lions was 77% adults (32.4% male, 63.3% female), 17.1% juveniles, 5.9% unknown age, and no pups.
 All entangled California sea lions were adult males except for one juvenile.
 Steller sea lion entanglements showed no seasonality, but California sea lions experienced an entanglement rate peak in June and July.
-The majority of identifiable entanglements were packing bands, followed by salmon flashers, which only occurred in June – September during the peak of the local ocean salmon troll fishery, and monofilament line.
+The majority of identifiable entanglements were packing bands, followed by salmon flashers, which only occurred in June – September during the peak of the local ocean salmon troll fishery.
 Counts of packing bands in debris surveys correlated with entanglements caused by packing bands observed on haulouts (Pearson’s R=0.81).
 However, no packing band entanglements were observed in the stranding record, and the overall proportion of stranded animals exhibiting evidence of entanglement was lower than expected.
-During the study period, Steller sea lions exhibited a 7.9% ± 3.2 rate of increase at the study haulouts, which was similar to that seen in California sea lions (7.8% ± 4.2), suggesting that the high observed entanglement rates did not have population level consequences, though they are still a welfare issue for individual sea lions.
+During the study period, Steller sea lions exhibited a 7.9% ± 3.2 rate of increase at the study haulouts, which was similar to that seen in California sea lions (7.8% ± 4.2), and similar or greater than the population growth rates observed range-wide despite high rates of entanglement.

 Introduction

 The prevalence of man-made marine debris is of global concern and has been gaining attention from media, researchers, and the public in recent decades as the impact to marine life becomes better understood [1–5].
-Many marine organisms are affected by marine debris through entanglement.
+Many marine organisms are affected by marine debris and other man-made materials through entanglement.
 Instances of entanglement have been recorded for at least 32 species of marine mammals globally [4], and for some, like the northern fur seal (Callorhinus ursinus) and the endangered Hawaiian monk seal (Monachus schauinslandi), entanglement was thought to have contributed to population declines [6–8].
 For pinnipeds specifically, entanglement has been documented for more than half of the existing species [2,4,9].
-In this study, entanglement is defined as the presence of marine debris attached to an animal’s body, including materials that are looped around the appendages, torso, or neck (e.g. netting or packing bands) and instances where materials are internally or externally embedded (e.g. hooking injuries).
+In this study, entanglement is defined as the presence of entangling materials attached to an animal’s body, including materials that are looped around the appendages, torso, or neck (e.g. netting or packing bands) and instances where materials are internally or externally embedded (e.g. hooking injuries).